-Valuation of premiums due and uncollected

-Refer to notes 3 (q) and 7 to financial statements

-As at 31 December 2021, premiums due and uncollected under insurance contracts before allowance for doubtful accounts recorded in the consolidated financial statements amounted to Baht 1,450 million, of which of Baht 45 million was overdue for more than 90 days and less than 1 year and Baht 64 million was overdue for more than 1 year.
+Valuation of premiums due and uncollected Refer to notes 3 (g) and 7 to financial statements The key audit matter How the matter was addressed in the audit As at 31 December 2021, premiums due and uncollected under insurance contracts before allowance for doubtful accounts recorded in the consolidated financial statements amounted to Baht 1,450 million, of which of Baht 45 million was overdue for more than 90 days and less than 1 year and Baht 64 million was overdue for more than 1 year.
 Premiums due and uncollected net of allowance for doubtful accounts represented 1.50% of total assets.
 These overdue premiums due and uncollected have been considered and an allowance for doubtful accounts was recorded of Baht 74 million or 5.13% of these premiums due and uncollected.
 There is uncertainty as to the collection of these receivables.
 Allowance for doubtful accounts is assessed primarily on an analysis of payment histories and management's assumptions regarding future expectation of customer payments, this involves significant judgement.
 This allowance could materially affect the amount of the recorded assets and expense.
 I have determined this to be a Key Audit Matter.

-- Performing the risk assessment procedures on the underwriting and collection processes, testing the operating effectiveness of relevant internal controls on a sample basis; - Considering the reasonableness of allowance for doubtful accounts on the basis of historical recovery of collection of premiums due and uncollected; - Testing on a sample basis post period end collection of premiums due and uncollected with related documentation; - Considering the adequacy of disclosures in accordance with the related Thai Financial Reporting Standards.
+My audit procedures included: Performing the risk assessment procedures on the underwriting and collection processes, testing the operating effectiveness of relevant internal controls on a sample basis; Considering the reasonableness of allowance for doubtful accounts on the basis of historical recovery of collection of premiums due and uncollected; Testing on a sample basis post period end collection of premiums due adequacy of disclosures in accordance with the related Thai Financial Reporting Standards.